grafana/alloy/docs/design/908-proposal-process.md

   not accepting the proposal is appropriate.

-  Similarly to _Likely Accept_, this change should be indicated with a comment on the proposal issue, and this state marks the final period for comments that might change the recognition of consensus.
+  Similarly to _Likely Accept_, this change should be indicated with a comment on the proposal, and this state marks the final period for comments that might change the recognition of consensus.

 * **Accepted**: If a proposal has been in _Likely Accept_ for a week and consensus has not changed, the proposal is moved to the _Accepted_ state.